Submission Deadline Extended: March 15, 2022 at 11:59 PM ET

 Titles and abstracts must be submitted in both English and Spanish, so plan ahead!
 By submitting an abstract, the presenting author agrees to register for the conference and to deliver the presentation if it is accepted for the scientific program.

 If you are not experienced with writing scientific abstracts, consider reading one of the many online writing guides (examples can be found here and here).
 In general, include 1–2 sentences of background information followed by 1–2 sentences stating the question or hypothesis to be addressed, a brief summary of the methodology used, and a brief summary of the key results and interpretation.
 Be concise, be precise, use first person, and avoid statements that don’t convey information (e.g., “results of our analyses will be discussed”).
 Abstracts are limited to 1,750 characters including spaces (approximately 250 words).

-All abstracts must be submitted online via the AOS Member Portal, which will become available in January 2022.
+All abstracts must be submitted online via the AOS Member Portal.
 The deadline for abstract submission is 15 March 2022 at 11:59 PM ET (deadline extended).

 Send questions to Emily Cohen, Ron Mumme, and Lisa Sorenson, co-chairs of the Scientific Program Committee (via email to spc[at]americanornithology.org), with the subject AOS & BC 2022 Abstracts.

 PLEASE NOTE: We’ll update this announcement to include the submission link when it becomes available.